Volunteer role: Teacher Educator

 • Qualifications in special needs

-Find out more about how we support you before, during and after completion of your project and how you can stay engaged with VSO afterwards.
+Find out more about how we support you before, during and after completion of your project and how you can stay engaged with VSO afterward.

 Some background about VSO